Commands

 <-> SSH tunnel

-If the browser opens before the local bridge connects, the Code portal renders a waiting state with the exact crabbox code --id <lease> --open command, copy and reload controls, and bridge status.
-Once the bridge is connected, the page automatically opens the mapped workspace.
+If the browser opens before the local bridge connects, the Code portal renders a waiting state with the exact crabbox code command, copy/reload controls, and bridge status; it opens the workspace automatically once the bridge connects.

-Managed code-server starts with Default Dark Modern as the default theme.
-The bridge also chunks large HTTP responses and websocket frames so VS Code assets and extension-host traffic stay below coordinator websocket frame limits.
+Managed code-server starts with Default Dark Modern as its theme.
+The bridge chunks large HTTP responses and websocket frames so VS Code assets and extension-host traffic stay under coordinator websocket frame limits, and it reconnects automatically on transient bridge errors.

 #Flags